dabeaz/curio/docs/reference.rst

 .. method:: Task.traceback()

-   Create a stack traceback string for the task.
-Useful for debugging.
+   Creates a stack traceback string for the task.
+Useful for debugging if you print it out.

 .. method:: Task.where()

    Return a (filename, lineno) tuple where the task is executing.
-For debugging.
+Useful for debugging and logging.

 The following public attributes are available of :class:`Task` instances: